Delyaday/Crypto-Planet/README.md

 ### Crypto Planet

-A project, made with React, Redux, Redux Toolkit, Ant Design and API from RapidApi.
+A project, made with React, Redux, Redux Toolkit, SCSS, Ant Design and API from RapidApi.
 Allows you to see up-to-date information about the world of cryptocurrencies.
 News, statistics and more.

 ## Available Scripts